Jenkidamaa/Jenkidamaa/README.md

 # working like there's no tomorrow.

-#'A computer is a great orchestra of components and the clock is the conductor'
-- Akita, Fabio
+# 'A computer is a great orchestra of components and the clock is the conductor' - Akita, Fabio

 💻 Im a Software Developer.